nagaraj-real/agent-builder-api/README.md

    poetry install --extras "openai gemini cohere anthropic mongodb vectordb langgraph"
    ```

-3. Set model name and API key in **.env** file
+3. Set the model name and API key in **.env** file

    ```env
    OPENAI_API_KEY="sk----"
    MODEL_NAME="openai"
    ```

-4. Start server in new terminal
+4. Start the server in the new terminal

    ```sh
    poetry run start-server
    ```

 > [!NOTE]
-> Poetry will create virtual environment for us.
+> Poetry will create a virtual environment for us.

 #### [Optional] Enable MongoDB

-By default, data is stored as Json files.
-Enable storage in Mongo DB by setting url using envrironment variable.
+By default, data is stored as JSON files.
+Enable storage in Mongo DB by setting url using the environment variable.

 ```env
 MONGODB_URL="mongodb://localhost:27017/llmdb"